A teenager who went into a coma after going to bed with a headache woke up four days later to discover she had given birth to a surprise baby girl.

 She underwent an emergency caesarean and gave birth to Elodie just over three hours after her first fit.

 Ms Stevenson’s mother, Sheree, 39, said she called 999 after her daughter started being sick and having seizures on the bathroom floor.
+They were busy discussing the plans for bathroom renovation with frameless shower installer in Sacramento.
+Sheree left to see the contractor off and when she came back, her daughter was in a terrible condition.

 Her mother said: “Despite me insisting she couldn’t be pregnant, the paramedics were certain she was, and to my shock a bump had appeared at her stomach.”